Our People

 Pete joined the Society’s Executive Committee in April 2015 and was elected Vice President in April 2019.

 In his spare time, Ben enjoys swimming, walking and spending time with his young family.
 Hobbies include acting, local history and the regeneration of Wakefield and the wider metropolitan district.
-Ben is undertaking a masters degree in law with the aim of becoming a solicitor.
+Ben holds a masters degree in law and will hopefully qualify as a solicitor in 2025.

 Ben joined the Executive Committee in January 2021 and was elected to the role of Secretary at the Society’s Annual General Meeting in April 2022.